SAT® Test Policies

 • Privacy screens for the device you’ll take your test with.

-• If it comes with a QWERTY keypad, stylus, or pen input.
+• QWERTY keypad, stylus, or pen input.

 “Mobile phones and other electronic devices that aren't allowed will be taken from you and kept by the test administration, or you'll have to put them in a backpack away from your desk during the test, even during breaks.”